jeanpaul2102/Michelin-Supply-Chain-Analytics/README.md

 ## Project Structure

-- `final_project.md` – Full project report with analysis and visuals
+- `FINAL_REPORT.md` – Full project report with analysis and visuals
-- `images/` – Supporting graphics and charts used in the report
+- `Dashboard.pdf` – Supporting graphics and charts used in the report

-## Full Report

-For an in-depth review of the project, including visuals and detailed insights, please refer to the [Final Project Report](./final_project.md).

 ---